nolafs/renaissance-website/site/content/case-studies/baldours-gate-enhanced-edition.md

   Working with BeomDog and Skybound bringing the biggest RPG of all time bock to console in the EMEA region.
 ---
+Working with BeomDog and Skybound bringing the biggest RPG of all time bock to console in the EMEA region.

 ![Nintendo Life](/images/uploads/case-bauldersgate-img.jpg "Nintendo Life")